-An audit was conducted on the Calhoun County Board of Education, Calhoun County, Alabama, for the period October 1, 2018 through September 30, 2019, by Examiners Adam Vann and Samira Chatman.
-I, Adam Vann, served as Examiner-in-Charge on the engagement, and under the authority of the Code of Alabama 1975, Section 41-5A-19, I hereby swear to and submit this report to you on the results of the audit.
+An audit was conducted on the Calhoun County Board of Education, Calhoun County, Alabama, for the period October 1, 2020 through September 30, 2021.
+Under the authority of the Code of Alabama 1975, Section 41-5A-19, I hereby swear to and submit this report to you on the results of the audit.